zahanm/bear-tracks/docs/Sync.md

 being imported has been modified in Bear.app after that, I treat it as a conflict.

-That means that I import it as a new note.
+Then I import the conflicted file as a new note.